gushogg-blake/svelte-view-engine/readme.md

 `template`: Path to root template file.

-`dir`: Pages directory (defaults to `"./pages"`).
+`dir` (for use with `init`, see below): Pages directory (defaults to `"./pages"`).
 This should be the same as the "views" option in Express.

-`type`: File extension (defaults to `"html"`).
+`type` (for use with `init`, see below): File extension (defaults to `"html"`).
 It's recommended to use a different extension for pages and sub-components, so that svelte-render doesn't unnecessarily create pages for sub-components it finds in the pages directory (e.g. .html for pages and .svelte for sub-components).

-`init`: Find all pages (files of `type` in `dir`) and build them on startup (defaults to `true`).
-Avoids waiting for initial compilation the first time you request each page.  `dir` and `type` are only used if `init` is on.
+`init`: Find all pages (files of `type` in `dir`) and build them on startup.
+Defaults to `true`.
+This avoids waiting for initial compilation the first time you request each page.

 `watch`: Watch component files and dependencies and auto-rebuild (defaults to `dev`).